slurmulon/hazy/README.md

 ### Embedded Queries

-`jsonpath` expressions can be used with the query operator `*`.
+`jsonpath` expressions that match against the fixture pool can be specified with the query operator `*`.
 The results of the expression and will be embedded into the fixture upon processing.
 The syntax for embedded queries is:

 `|*<jsonpath-expression>|`